NVIDIAGameWorks/kaolin-wisp/README.md

 ### 3. Install Kaolin

-You should also install Kaolin, following the [instructions here](https://kaolin.readthedocs.io/en/latest/notes/installation.html).
+You should also install Kaolin, following the [instructions here](https://kaolin.readthedocs.io/en/latest/notes/installation.html). **WARNING:** The minimum required version of Kaolin is `1.12.0`.
+If you have any issues specifically with Camera classes not existing, make sure you have an up-to-date version of Kaolin.

 ### 4. Install the rest of the dependencies